Wellness Nutrition

 • If an egg is stale, the smell will say it all.
 All you need to do is crack it.

-• Crack an egg into a plate.
+• Crack an egg onto a plate.
 If the yolk is flat and the white part runny, the egg is old.
 If the yolk stands uptight and the white part does not seem to be floating, the egg is fresh.

 Eggs are a versatile food.
 They can be eaten in many different forms enhancing their flavor and taste.
 The good part is we do not need to compromise on the nutritional benefits.